MJDevelops/Rustify/README.md

-# Rustify - A Spotify-TUI
+# Rustify - A Spotify TUI in Rust